Math Calculators

 x=-1

-Derivation of the quadratic formula
+Derivation of the Quadratic Formula

-1. We have an equation:
+1. We begin with the standard equation:

 ax²+bx+c=0